AndersJing/ResNetQA/README.md

 Examples of the feature and result files for T0967 and T0980s2 can also be found in the folder `examples/`.

 ## Reference

-Xiaoyang Jing, Jinbo Xu.
-Improved protein model quality assessment by integrating sequential and pairwise features using deep learning.
-2020, Submitted.
+Xiaoyang Jing, Jinbo Xu, Improved Protein Model Quality Assessment By Integrating Sequential And Pairwise Features Using Deep Learning, Bioinformatics, , btaa1037, https://doi-org.proxy.uchicago.edu/10.1093/bioinformatics/btaa1037

 ## Contact